-- NOTE: After preparing the base virtual machine, in case the virtual machine is restarted, the puppet verification file will need to be deleted from system.
-This file can be found in Windows at C:\ProgramData\puppet_verification_run.txt or in Linux at /var/lib/puppet_verification_run.txt. - NOTE: Ensure that the VM template is not created using the Microsoft System Preparation Tool (sysprep) to avoid any failure during unattended operating system installation.
+MOTE: After preparing the base virtual machine, in case the virtual machine is restarted, do the following:

+- The puppet verification file will need to be deleted from system.
+This file can be found in Windows at C:\ProgramData \puppet_verification_run.txt or in Linux at /var/lib/puppet_verification_run.txt. - Delete the ssl directory located at /var/lib/puppet/ssl for Linux VMs and C:\ProgramData\PuppetLabs\puppet\etc \ssl for Windows VM. - · Remove the certname entry from puppet_conf file.

+NOTE: Ensure that the VM template is not created using the Microsoft System Preparation Tool (sysprep) to avoid any failure during unattended operating system installation.